skyisyourlimit/MCSP/README.md

 numpy==1.24.3
 pyyaml==6.0.1

+# Code execution
-# Please refer to MAMP (https:// github.com/maoyunyao/MAMP) for the code execution process
+Please refer to MAMP (https:// github.com/maoyunyao/MAMP) for the code execution process

 # Acknowledgment
 The framework of our code is based on https:// github.com/maoyunyao/MAMP.